AgustinCB/tuir/README.md

 <h1 align="center">Terminal UI for Reddit (TUIR)</h1>

+**This is a fork of [ajak/tuir](https://gitlab.com/ajak/tuir) with support for opening images and videos in the terminal**

+**While the code works for my use case, I will put the minimal maintenance necessary to make it work for my work flow.
+If you are looking for something stable, I strongly recommend using the upstream service.**

 <p align="center">
 A text-based interface (TUI) to view and interact with Reddit from your terminal.<br>
 </p>